RuipingWang06/Career_Project_Portfolio_Ruiping/PRO_001_Buyer Execution Metrics_Technical Solution.md

 **Select Filter**

 This measure dynamically generates a filter label based on user selections.
-It detects whether a priority is selected and whether the view is limited to unexecuted items, then displays a clear, user-friendly description of the current filter context
+It detects whether a priority is selected and whether the view is limited to unexecuted items, then displays a clear, user-friendly description of **the current filter context**.

 ```
 CONCATENATEX